SS Oceanic (1870)

-SS Oceanic was the White Star Line's first liner and an important turning point in passenger liner design.
+SS Oceanic was the White Star Line's first liner and first member of the Oceanic-class; she was an important turning point in passenger liner design.
 Entering service in 1871 for Atlantic crossings, she was later chartered to Occidental and Oriental Steamship Company (O&O) in 1875.
 The ship provided passenger service for O&O in the Pacific until 1895 when she was sold for scrap.

 Design and construction

 Oceanic was built by Harland and Wolff in Belfast, and was launched on 27 August 1870, arriving in Liverpool for her maiden voyage on 26 February 1871.
 Powered by a combination of steam and sail, she had twelve boilers generating steam at 65 pounds-force per square inch (450 kPa) powering a single four cylinder compound steam engine, 2 x 78 in and 2 x 41 in, with a stroke of 60 in.
 A single funnel exhausted smoke.
 Four masts carried sail; square sails on the first three masts, and fore-and-aft sails on the mizzenmast, for a four-masted barque rig.
 The hull was constructed of iron and divided into eleven watertight compartments.
 A crew of 143 operated the vessel.

 The Oceanic had a capacity of approximately 1,000 third-class and 166 first-class passengers, known at the time as 'steerage' and 'saloon' class.
 The White Star Line was among only a handful of trans-Atlantic passenger lines to segregate their third-class accommodations; single men were berthed in the bow while berthing for single women and families was in the stern.
 First-class cabins were positioned amidship, away from ocean movements and the vibration of the engines.

-The contemporary press described her "more an imperial yacht than a passenger liner."
+The contemporary press described her "more an imperial yacht than a passenger liner"..
 Innovative features included running water and electric bells to summon stewards in the first-class cabins.
 Portholes in the ship were much larger than on contemporary liners, providing more light.
 The saloon dining room was large enough to seat all first-class passengers at once.
-Maritime historian Daniel Allen Butler writes "With her unparalleled accommodations and stunning appearance ... the Oceanic established the White Star Line as the arbiter of comfort on the North Atlantic".